Josie Lawrence: Video games

-She appeared on the 1992-1993 series of GamesMaster, playing Mad Dog McCree winning her challenge.
+She appeared on the 1992–1993 series of GamesMaster, playing Mad Dog McCree winning her challenge.

-Charity
+Philanthropy

 In 2003, Lawrence spent eight months walking across China, Cuba, Peru and Tanzania for Breakthrough Breast Cancer and helped to raise over £550,000.
 She had to wear a knee brace throughout the trek because of damage to her anterior cruciate ligament.

 In 2005, she climbed Mount Kilimanjaro for Sunfield, a school for children with autism and complex learning needs, of which she is a patron.
 On 21 April 2008, she hosted a VIP-night performance of Hapgood at The Birmingham Rep in aid of Sunfield and raised a further £3,500 for the charity.
 In 2009, Lawrence raised £25,000 for Sunfield by appearing on Who Wants to Be a Millionaire? with Meera Syal.

 Lawrence and Shane Richie participated in the final leg of the celebrity Around the World in 80 Days challenge to raise money for Children in Need 2009.
 They travelled from Memphis to Wilmington, North Carolina and then to London over 15 days.

-Honours and personal life
+Personal life

 Lawrence is single.
 In an interview with Jim Sweeney, she said of being asked why she is unmarried, "It's always the same: 'You're 41 and not married and no kids.'
 God, I'm so bored with it."
 She resides in Hackney, London.
 She has two cats, a long-haired ginger (Aynuk) and a black-and-white (Ayli), named after the Black Country characters Aynuk and Ayli, who feature prominently in jokes about Black Country dialect.
 As a guest on QI she named David Attenborough her "God".

+Honours

 In 1994, Lawrence was awarded an honorary doctorate by Dartington College of Arts, and she has since been awarded two more, an honorary doctorate of letters from the University of Wolverhampton in 2004 and in 2006 a doctorate by Aston University for "services to the entertainment industry."

 Sandwell Council named one of their road gritting trucks "Frozie Lawrence" in her honour.